 As a premium travel card, Chase includes some great benefits to make life easier when away from home.
 The Sapphire Reserve is nice because it strikes a balance between perks and earning.
 Nonetheless, it doesn’t have as many perks as the American Express Platinum Card.

 This perk is a favorite of many travelers because it is so versatile and easy to use.
 You receive $300 in statement credits for general travel purchases.
 This credit is the best way to make up for part of the Reserve’s $550 annual fee.
 The credit is not restricted to just airfare, hotels, or incidentals, making it very accessible.

 All purchases that are normally under Chase’s “Travel” bonus category are eligible.
 But you cannot receive 3x points and use the credit at the same time.

 Door Dash Benefits

 The Chase Sapphire Reserve is offering DoorDash benefits until the end of 2021.
-Benefits include a $60 annual DoorDash credit (for 2020 and 2021) and DashPass membership for up to two years.
+Benefits include a $60 annual DoorDash credit (for 2021) and DashPass membership for up to two years.
 This is huge for those who want food delivered to their house instead of going out to eat.

 Lyft Pink Membership